mohamed-basman-dev/git-practice/README.md

 1. Open terminal
 2. command git config --global user.name "Your username same as remote"
 3. command git config --global user.email "Your email same as remote"
-4. command git config --global --list ( For checking the datas whether stored corrrectly or not)
+4. command git config --global --list ( For checking the datas)
 # Create directory in local
 1. open terminal or git bash
 2. Place the directory as per your need e.g /c/Users/username/ GitPractice